Results

 Failure to yield right of way traffic infraction was REDUCED to a non-moving violation for failing to obey highway sign.

-60/35 reckless driving misdemeanor charge for speeding 25-mph over the limit was DISMISSED.
+77/55 reckless driving charge for speeding 22-mph over the limit was DISMISSED.

 What Our Clients Are Saying